mapbox/carto/README.md

 [![Build Status](https://secure.travis-ci.org/mapbox/carto.svg)](http://travis-ci.org/mapbox/carto) [![Build status](https://ci.appveyor.com/api/projects/status/github/mapbox/carto?svg=true)](https://ci.appveyor.com/project/Mapbox/carto) [![Coverage Status](https://coveralls.io/repos/github/mapbox/carto/badge.svg?branch=master)](https://coveralls.io/github/mapbox/carto?branch=master) [![Package Version](https://img.shields.io/npm/v/carto.svg)](https://www.npmjs.com/package/carto) [![Dependencies](https://david-dm.org/mapbox/carto.svg)](https://david-dm.org/mapbox/carto)    [![Documentation Status](https://readthedocs.org/projects/cartocss/badge/?version=latest)](http://cartocss.readthedocs.io/en/latest/?badge=latest)

 CartoCSS (short: Carto) is a language for map design.
 It is similar in syntax to CSS, but builds upon it with specific abilities to filter map data and by providing things like variables.
-It targets the [Mapnik renderer](http://mapnik.org) and is able to generate Mapnik XML.
+It targets the [Mapnik renderer](http://mapnik.org) and is able to generate Mapnik XML and a JSON variant of Mapnik XML.
 It can run from the command line or in the browser.

 Carto is an evolution of the [Cascadenik](https://github.com/mapnik/Cascadenik) idea and language, with an emphasis on speed and flexibility.